A Foodcentric Life

 Sally Cameron

-Vegetarian or vegan Shepherds Pie skips meat in favor of vegetables and beans for a hearty main dish or as a side dish.
+Healthy Shepherds Pie skips meat in favor of vegetables and beans for a hearty main dish or side dish.
 Top with creamy mashed potatoes, browning them under the broiler for nice presentation.
-If serving as a main dish, add a tossed green salad.
-This also works well as a side dish to roast chicken.
 For serving two, the recipe halves nicely.
-Just choose one kind of bean.
+Just choose one kind of bean, or make the full batch and freeze two for later.

 4 from 3 votes